Where Do Dust Mites Live (And How You’re Feeding Them Unknowingly)

 Here are the main suspect places where you can find dust mites in numbers

 If you have issues with dust mites, you should start hunting them in your bedroom, particularly on the bed.
 As you spend an average of hours sleeping on the mattress, you’ll be shedding enough skin cells to feed millions of dust mites.

 Unless you have a hypoallergenic mattress, the dust mites are usually entrenched within the fabric of the mattress.
 Besides that, you can also expect dust mites making a home in pillows, blankets, and comforters.

-If you start getting teary eyes and sneezing each time you make the bed, it is very likely that you just send loads of dust mites and their excretion into the air.
-The excretion or fecal pellets are what triggers allergic reactions.
+If you start getting teary eyes and sneezing each time you make the bed, it is very likely that you just sent loads of dust mites and their excretion into the air.
+The excretions or fecal pellets are what trigger allergic reactions.

 You may enjoy spending hours lazing on the cushion and catching your favorite TV show.
 But what you may not realize is the fact that you’re shedding off skin cells that fuel dust mites growth in the cushion.
 If you’re killing off dust mites in your home, the cushion should be the next spot after you’re done with the beddings.

 Having carpets at home does indeed increase its aesthetic value.
 Besides, it’s more comfortable to step on the soft texture of the carpet than cold-hard floor tiles.
 However, having a few hundred square feet of carpets means an extremely large open space for dust mites to grow.

 It is common knowledge that carpet makes an excellent trap for dirt and dust.
 It takes an awful lot of vacuuming to ensure the carpets are clean and inhabitable for dust mites.
 If you’re extremely sensitive to dust mites, it’s best to remove carpets in your home.